 Together is focused on bringing our programs to more seniors who need it, through expansion of community-based classes and addition of online support tools.
 Dr. Barnes has several ongoing clinical trials, with grants from the Alzheimer's Association and the VA Innovators Network.
 Together is a member of QB3, the University of California’s hub for innovation and entrepreneurship in the life sciences.

 Click on a file to download.

 We are excited to announce our recent NIH grant to explore online programming for people with memory loss.
-Watch this space for more information, or reach out to us if you'd like to provide input or feedback on this fun project!

 Dr. Barnes and her team at UCSF continue to study the impact of PLIÉ and Paired PLIÉ in community-based classes and in senior living facilities.